Banff Travel Tips: 30+ Things to Know Before You Go

 This past year, we were able to canoe on Lake Louise early in June but the previous year the lake was still frozen until closer to mid-June.
 After mid to late June is your best bet to ensure you see the Banff lakes unfrozen.

-Rental canoes on Lake Louise - seen from Fairview Lookout.
+Rental canoes on turquoise Lake Louise seen from Fairview Lookout.

 There are several ways you can learn more about Banff National Park during your visit:

-• Use the Canadian Rockies audio tour by GuideAlong while you drive.
+Use the Canadian Rockies audio tour by GuideAlong while you drive.
 This GPS enabled app gives you information about the park on-the-go.
 It starts and stops as you do at the different places to stop along the park.
+Visit our Banff Discounts for a 15% discount!

-• Visit the Banff Park Museum – the largest natural history museum in Western Canada.
+Visit the Banff Park Museum – the oldest natural history museum in Western Canada.

-• Visit interpretive centres at the Lake Louise Gondola and Sunshine Village.
+Visit interpretive centres at the Banff Gondola, Lake Louise Gondola and Sunshine Village.

 Banff National Park Tips for Winter